mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/team-server-api.md

 List of objects with the following key-value pairs:

 * *Name* (String) : Name of the branch.
 This is 'trunk' for the main line or a specific branch name.
-* *DisplayName* (String) : Visible name in the Developer Portal.
+* *DisplayName* (String) : Visible name in the Mendix Portal.
 For the trunk, this is 'Main line'.
 * *LatestRevisionNumber* (Long) : Number of the latest revision.
 * *LatestRevisionMendixVersion* (String) : Version string of the Mendix version of the app in this revision.